Now 80s: Carriage

 In November 2017, NOW 80s and NOW 90s (then broadcasting as NOW Christmas) were added to the GMAN Freeview multiplex broadcasting to Greater Manchester.
 In June 2018 availability of NOW 80s was extended to Freeview HD owners in more parts of the country by relocating to the Arqiva COM8 multiplex.
 Now 90s continued to broadcast to Manchester only, until 26 February 2019, when it was relocated to the COM8 multiplex.
 On 28 April 2021, the channel got demoted back to the GMAN multiplex, swapping places with Now 70s.

 In July 2018, around the same time as the UKTV network of channels was being removed from Virgin Media, the cable platform added NOW 80s as a discrete channel adjacent to Clubland TV on the guide; for some time previously, NOW 80s and other AATW channels had been available to Virgin TiVo boxes as internet-streamed services accessed behind the red button via Clubland.

 On 22 September 2022, Now 80s was added as a streamed channel to Samsung TV Plus, which can be accessed on most Samsung TVs, Smartphones and Tablets, on channel 4717.
 There is a possibility that the other Now Channels and Clubland TV will soon follow.

 On 26 October 2022, NOW 80s was delisted from Manchester local Freeview.

 On 2 March 2023, Now 80s reappeared on Freeview as a FAST channel on Channelbox channel 271 alongside Now 70s and Now Rock.

 Now 80s is available in the United States through Local Now, the free ad-supported streaming television service owned by Allen Media Group.
+Since February 2026, this version has been rebadged as That's 80s, with the same playlist but no interstitial programs.